TryMala/TryMala/content/english/terms-conditions.md

 1.7 You are responsible for regularly reviewing the App or Website to stay informed of amendments to these Terms and to provide your agreement to them.

-## 2. Mala Services
+#### 2. Mala Services

-### Pay Later:
+**B2B Pay Later:**

-2.1 On the condition you have a Mala Account you will be able to use our Pay Later service to buy Products with associated Merchants.
+2.1 On the condition you have a Mala Account you will be able to use our B2B Pay Later service to buy Products with associated Merchants.

-2.2 Pay Later allows you to pay for the total cost of a number of Products (“Products Amount”) via your monthly bill, paid as a single payment on the specific monthly billing date (“Billing Date”).
+2.2 B2B Pay Later allows you to pay for the total cost of a number of Products (“Products Amount”) via your monthly bill, paid as a single payment on the specific monthly billing date (“Billing Date”).

-2.3 You can also apply to use Pay Later at checkout, with certain Merchants.
+2.3 You can also apply to use B2B Pay Later at checkout, with certain Merchants.

 2.4 Approval of a checkout application will be subject to our review of your data and circumstances.

-2.5 We explicitly reserve the right, at our absolute discretion at any time, to decline your application for Pay Later application, based on our review of your data and circumstances, and will inform you of our decision.
+2.5 We explicitly reserve the right, at our absolute discretion at any time, to decline your application for B2B Pay Later application, based on our review of your data and circumstances, and will inform you of our decision.

-2.6 If your Mala Account has a sufficient balance or your Pay Later application is approved (as appropriate), we will pay the Merchants the Products Amount for the Products you purchased, on your behalf.
+2.6 If your Mala Account has a sufficient balance or your B2B Pay Later application is approved (as appropriate), we will pay the Merchants the Products Amount for the Products you purchased, on your behalf.
 You agree to repay the Products Amount to us in full via one payment on your Billing Date in accordance with these Terms.

-2.7 Pay Later is only available to eligible persons.
+2.7 B2B Pay Later is only available to eligible persons.
 Whether you are eligible will be determined by us at our discretion and will depend on numerous factors such as our assessment of your creditworthiness, your history of transactions, the Merchant's account history, as well as the following criteria:

 2.7.1 you are living in Saudi Arabia and have provided your permanent residential address;